-Format: The format of the thesis must comply with the instructions for authors for a major a peer-reviewed print journal in a field related to REI except as noted below.
+Format: The format of the thesis must comply with the instructions for a major peerreviewed print journal in a field related to MFM except as noted below.
 The name of the journal must be identified clearly on the cover page of the manuscript.
 Theses that are not in the proper journal format will be rejected.